Safest Teeth Whiteners

 A xenograft uses a piece of bone from an animal, typically a cow.
 This procedure is relatively successful.
 However, it has a lower success rate than an autograft or allograft since the bone comes from a different species.

 A xenograft does not stimulate the body’s cells to form bone.
 It acts as a scaffolding into which your bone naturally grows.
-In many cases, though, parts of the graft turn into your own bone.

 A xenograft costs between $700 and $1,000 for a single area.

-An alloplast uses a synthetic bone substitute consisting of phosphorous, hydroxylapatite, and calcium.
-This procedure poses no risk for disease transmission and is capable of healing small defects by itself.
-Similar to a xenograft, an alloplast does not stimulate your body’s cells to form new bone.
+An alloplast uses a synthetic bone substitute consisting of phosphorus, hydroxylapatite, and calcium.
+This procedure poses no risk for disease transmission and can heal small defects by itself.

 An alloplast costs between $700 and $1,000 for a single area.

-A sinus lift and a dental implant costs between $3,000 and $6,000.
+A sinus lift and a dental implant cost between $3,000 and $6,000.

 Normal side effects of a bone graft procedure include: